Robbie Fletcher

 Robbie Fletcher is an American educator who has served as the Kentucky Commissioner of Education since 2024.
 He previously served as superintendent of Lawrence County Schools from 2014 to 2024.

 Education and career

 Fletcher graduated from Sheldon Clark High School in 1992.
 He graduated from Morehead State University with a bachelor's degree in mathematics in 1996.
 He started his career in education as a math and science teacher soon after his graduation from Morehead State at the now-defunct Inez Middle School in Inez, Kentucky.
-Fletcher graduated the University of Kentucky with a master's degree in 2002.
-In 2004, Fletcher became the assistant principal of Inez Middle School.
-In 2005, Fletcher became the principal at Warfield Middle School.
-In 2009, he became the principal of his alma mater, Sheldon Clark High School.
+Fletcher graduated from the University of Kentucky with a master's degree in 2002.
+In the 2004–2005 school year, Fletcher became the assistant principal of Inez Middle School.
+In 2005–2006, Fletcher became the principal at Warfield Middle School.
+In 2009–2010, he became the principal of his alma mater, Sheldon Clark High School.
 He received his doctorate in education from Morehead State University in 2013.

-During the 2013–14 school year, the Sheldon Clark High School building was condemned due to nearby blasting operations for roadway construction damaging the building.
-All staff and students were moved to the Inez Middle School building for the remainder of the school year.
-Ahead of the 2014–15 school year, Fletcher was appointed to be the Superintendent of Lawrence County Schools.
+Ahead of the 2014–15 school year, Fletcher was appointed to be the superintendent of Lawrence County Schools, a role he would serve in until 2024.